vijay-1990/flexiappengine-angular2-seed/README.md

-# Appengine sample for Google App Engine Flexible Environment - with Angular2 as UI framework
+# Appengine sample for Google App Engine Flexible Environment - with Angular 2.4 as UI framework
 This sample demonstrates how to deploy an application on Google App Engine

 ## Installing Packages